pirocorp/Kubernetes/06. Observability and Troubleshooting/README.md

     app: readiness-cmd
 ```

-### Startup Probes
+## Startup Probes (startupProbe)

-Indicate whether the application in the container is started.
-If it fails, then kubelet kills the container.
-After that, the container is subject to the restart policy.
-All other probes are disabled if a startup probe is present until it succeeds.
-If no startup probe is provided it is considered as if it was there and the return status is Success.
+- Indicate whether the application in the container is **started**.
+- If it fails, then **kubelet** kills the container.
+- After that, the container is **subject** to the **restart policy**.
+- All **other probes** are **disabled** if a startup probe is present **until it succeeds**.
+- If no startup probe is provided it is considered as if it was there and the return status is **Success**.

+The kubelet uses startup probes to know when a container application has started.
+If such a probe is configured, it disables liveness and readiness checks until it succeeds, making sure those probes don't interfere with the application startup.
+This can be used to adopt liveness checks on slow starting containers, avoiding them getting killed by the kubelet before they are up and running.

-#### Exec Probe
+### Exec Startup Probe

 Exec is used to exec a specified command inside the container.
 If the return code is 0 is considered successful.